parseshyam/fake-api-mocker/README.md

   console.log(JSON.stringify(data, null, 2))
 })()
 ```
-2. Consider the above same exapmle, but insted of having single object you want array of object.
-This can be achieved by specifying `.rows(10)` it takes number as an argument to populate that amount of objects inside array.
+## 2. Consider the above same example, but insted of having single object you want array of object.
+This can be achieved by specifying `.rows(10)` it takes number as an argument to populate that amount of objects inside an array.

 For below JSON:-
 ```json